KhiopsML/khiops-visualizer-standalone/README.md

 ### From Github Action

-release.yml Github Action is automatically launched at each push.
+release.yml Github Action is automatically launched at each tag pushed.

 Artifact can be found into the releases right panel